kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 - `showMedia`: Whether the media should be shown in the UI. `true` by default.
 - `showDescription`: Whether the description should be shown in the UI. `true` by default.
 - `showLevels`: Whether to display the hierarchical levels for the data. `false` by default.
 See related `getItemLevel` DataView prop.
+- `groupByField`: The id of the field used for grouping the dataset.
+Supported by the `grid` and `table` layouts.
 - `fields`: a list of remaining field `id` that are visible in the UI and the specific order in which they are displayed.
 - `layout`: config that is specific to a particular layout type.